rayct/zet/docs/102/README.md

 source ~/.profile
 ```

-Step 6: Verify the installation
+Step 7: Verify the installation (same as before)

 To check if Go is installed correctly, run: